DouChinn/EAI-Project/Resources/README.md

 <summary>EAI Market 2022 - 2030: Global Size, Trends, Growth Insights </summary>

 - [Website](https://engre.co/news/articles/emotional-ai-market-2022-2030/)
-- Summary
-  This article provides an insightful overview of the Emotional AI Market, highlighting its applications in various fields such as entertainment and healthcare.
+- This article provides an insightful overview of the Emotional AI Market, highlighting its applications in various fields such as entertainment and healthcare.
 In 2021, the global smart speaker market generated a staggering profit of 12.7 billion US dollars, and it is projected to witness substantial growth and potentially reach even greater heights by 2027.

 </details>